RyanPPitts/DIY-Mechanic/README.md

 Concept: The MyGarageApp allows a user to 'stay on top' of their auto's maintanence and scheduled check-ins.
 The app will allow a user to enter multiple vehicles to keep track of their maintanance history and future appointments.
 Schedule maintainence appointments for later in the future, edit current/past service appointments,etc

+Languages used:
+React
+Express
+Node.js
+Mongodb

+The app is connected to the MongoDB cloud server.
+Information about items and users are stored in its own cluster.

+To start the app you can use : npm run dev - This will run the server.js and react app at the same time using the concurrently package

 v1.0

 Ability to login/register/logout user.
 User creditenials are secured using Bcrypt and JWT authorization.